emera86/SASmanual-MkDocs/SASmanual/docs/sql/joins.md

 #### Performing a Left Outer Join

-Use a left outer join to select all the rows in the customers table and only the matching rows in the transactions table.
+Use a left outer join to select **all the rows in the customers table and only the matching rows in the transactions table**.

 **Example:**
 ```